gkong88/InsightProjectWithDoteShopping/README.md

 * Coldness is inversely proportional with **previews**
 * Hotness is proportional to **click thorugh rate** (clicks / previews)

-Parameters of the scoring function are exposed through the UI (sigmoid steepness and thresholds, max cold score, max hot score).
+Parameters of the scoring function are exposed, and configurable, through the UI (sigmoid steepness and thresholds, max cold score, max hot score).

 ![Scoring_Algorithm](imgs/scoring_function_graph.PNG?raw=true "Scoring Algorithm")
 *Scoring Function*

 ### Design

+Segment, a managed service for collecting customer interaction data, delivers relevant events as JSONs to a webserver that ingests the events into Kafka, the streaming platform.
+Relevant events are:

+* Post Creation
+* Post Preview
+* Post Click

+KSQL, which

 ![data_pipeline](imgs/data_pipeline.PNG?raw=true "Data Pipeline")
 *Data Pipeline*